skyhitz/skyhitz/packages/docs/docs/index.md

 - **Listeners** earn HITZ tokens by streaming, liking, and downloading tracks
 - **Investors** stake HITZ tokens to gain equity in music entries and earn ongoing rewards
 - **Miners** bring external music onto the platform and earn as initial stakeholders
-- **Creators** can claim ownership and benefit from their music's performance
+- **Verified Artists** set non-dilutable equity on their uploads and earn ongoing rewards

 ## System Overview